dataset-ninja/cityscapes/ABSTRACT.md

 The Cityscapes Dataset is intended for:

-1. assessing the performance of vision algorithms for major tasks of semantic urban scene understanding: pixel-level, instance-level, and panoptic semantic labeling;
+1. Assessing the performance of vision algorithms for major tasks of semantic urban scene understanding: pixel-level, instance-level, and panoptic semantic labeling;
-2. supporting research that aims to exploit large volumes of (weakly) annotated data, e.g. for training deep neural networks.
+2. Supporting research that aims to exploit large volumes of (weakly) annotated data, e.g. for training deep neural networks.

-Within  **DatasetNinja**, the **Fine Annotations** version of the dataset is offered.
-It contains 5 000 annotated images with fine annotations.
+Within  **DatasetNinja**, the statistics for the **Fine Annotations** version was collected.
 Alternatively, you can download **Coarse Annotations** version with 20000 images on the dataset's [homepage](https://www.cityscapes-dataset.com/).